bsheshwor/Openpose-Implementation/README.md

     cd build/
     cmake-gui ..
     ```
     ![I1](photo/I1.png)

 8. You can turnoff the download model flag and download manually instead.

     Turn off the USE_CUDA flag
     Cmake option to : UNIX Files
-    NOTE: To set GPU_MODE flag to CPU_ONLY when building the tool via cli, append -D GPU_MODE:STRINGS=CPU_ONLY to the cmake command.
+    NOTE: To set GPU_MODE flag to CPU_ONLY when building the tool via cli,
+    append -D GPU_MODE:STRINGS=CPU_ONLY to the cmake command.
-    Also turn on the BUILD PYTHON flag
+    Also turn ON the BUILD PYTHON flag

 9. Enter configure and generate.
     If any error about installation occurs, it suggests the package to install.
-    Install it using the recommended command
+    Install it using the recommended commands.
     Close the CMake-GUI window and return to your terminal.
 To compile into binary files, run the command below:

+    ```
+    cd build/
+    make -j`nproc`
+    ```

     ![I2](photo/I2.png)